 General information about applying to clinical psychology programs and application tips can be found at:

-The Clinical Psychology Doctoral Training Program is accredited by the Commission on Accreditation of the American Psychological Association and has been admitted to membership in The Academy of Psychological Clinical Science.
+The Clinical Psychology Doctoral Training Program is accredited by the Commission on Accreditation of the American Psychological Association and the Psychological Clinical Science Accreditation System (PCSAS), and is a member of The Academy of Psychological Clinical Science.

 Office of Program Consultation and Accreditation